Lost Desert Plot

 When this crystal was placed in the map room, it projected a different colour sequence.
 Some of the coloured spots were the same as those made by the first crystal, but others were replaced by a different, secondary colour - green, orange, or purple.
 The player needed to consider only the eight, secondary colour spots.
 They needed to read the scrolls of these colours that corresponded to the hieroglyphs on their tablet.

 However, the card catalogues only showed where the blue, red, and yellow scrolls were.
 In order to find the location of a specific secondary colour scroll, they player had to read the scrolls of the same hieroglyph in the colours that, when mixed together, produce that colour.
-For example, to find out where the orange fer fer scroll is, the player must read the red fer fer and yellow fer fer scrolls.
+For example, to find out where the orange fer scroll is, the player must read the red fer and yellow fer scrolls.
 To make matters more complicated, this would only tell them of the location if the player read to two primary coloured scrolls in the correct order - the left-to-right order of the card catalogues.

 Once they had found the whereabouts of the eight secondary coloured scrolls, they had to be read in the right-to-left order of the Mysterious Tablet.
 The player then received the clue, "This clue does not exist."
 Referring to how The Neopets Team disavow knowledge of Jelly World, this clue meant the next crystal could be found in any of the Gelatinous Non-Cube traps in the Temple.
 To find it, the player had to go to one of these traps and click the bone floating inside the Non-Cube.
 As soon as it was retrieved, the card catalogues and the position of every scroll in the Repository were re-shuffled again.